 There are three species of Joe-pye weed as listed by the United States Department of Agriculture including, eastern Joe-pye weed, spotted Joe-pye weed and sweet-scented Joe-pye weed.

 At maturity, these plants can reach 3 to 12 feet tall and bear purple to pink flowers.
-Joe-pye weed is America’s tallest perennial herb and was named after an Indian called Joe-pye who used the plant to cure fevers.
+Joe-pye weed is America’s tallest perennial herb and was

 When combined with other tall bloomers, Joe-pye weed is striking.
 Joe-pye weed also makes a beautiful cut flower for an indoor display as well as an excellent screening plant or specimen when used in bunches.
 Grow Joe-pye weed in an area that receives full sun or part shade and has moist soil.